AllenCellModeling/aicsimageio/README.md

 with AICSImage("filename.ome.tiff", address="tcp://localhost:12345") as img:
     # do your work like normal

-# Or spawn a cluster and client outside of a context manager
+# Or spawn a local cluster and / or connect to a client outside of a context manager
 # This uses the same "address" and dask kwargs as above
-# If you pass an address in, it will only shutdown the client and not the cluster
+# If you pass an address in, it will create and shutdown the client and no cluster will be created.
-# as it is assumed that the cluster you are connecting to is shared between multiple people.
 cluster, client = dask_utils.spawn_cluster_and_client()

 img1 = AICSImage("1.tiff")
 img2 = AICSImage("2.tiff")
 img3 = AICSImage("3.tiff")

+# Do your image processing work

-# And shut it down after
+# And shut down the cluster and / or client after
 cluster, client = dask_utils.shutdown_cluster_and_client(cluster, client)
 ```